turingschool/curriculum/source/topics/performance/load_testing.markdown

 ## Optional: Plotting Data

 You can use d3 to plot data in csv files (`-e`), or GNUplot to plot data in tab delimited files (`-g`) if you're happier on the command line.

+## For Further Reading

+* Checkout [JMeter](http://jmeter.apache.org/), also from Apache, for more advanced test suites